-The findings foresee the development of a miniature solid-state parametric generators of GHz-THz frequencies operating at room temperature.
+The findings of the research contributes to the advancement of new miniature GHz–THz frequency generators, amplifiers, and dividers operating at room temperature.

 The research was partially funded by the Marius Jakulis Jason Foundation and the Research Council of Lithuania (No 01.2.2-LMT-K-718-03-0096).

 The research article by Roman B. Balagula, Liudvikas Subačius, Paweł Prystawko, and Irmantas Kašalynas is published in Journal of Applied Physics, AIP Publishing.
 The work entitled “Electro-optical modulation of terahertz beam by drifting space-charge domains in n-GaN epilayers” investigates the transmission modulation of THz field in GaN semiconductor as a response to space-charge domains under near-to-breakdown electrical field conditions.

 The work was supported by the Research Council of Lithuania through the “Hybrid plasmonic components for THz range (T-HP)” Project (Grant No. DOTSUT-184) funded by the European Regional Development Fund according to the supported activity “Research Projects Implemented by World-class Researcher Groups” under the Measure No. 01.2.2-LMT-K-718-03-0096.
 The work at Warsaw was supported by the National Center for Research and Development (Grant No. TECHMATSTRATEG-III/0003/2019/EnerGaN).

 New work by I. Grigelionis et al. was published in the scientific journal Sensors from MDPI publisher.
 Authors report on the experimental evidence of thermal terahertz emission tailored by magnetic polariton excitations in entirely GaAs-based structures equipped with metasurfaces.
 Thermal emission was measured at 390 C temperature in the range from 0.7 THz to 1.3 THz, depending on the size of the square metacells.